-Reading Specialist Licensure Program (Certificate of Advanced Study in Reading)
+Reading Specialist Licensure (Reading Certificate of Advanced Study)

 - Provide a copy of Massachusetts Department of Education Initial Teaching Certificate and license number, with area of certification and expiration date (Exceptions are made on an individual basis.
-Please contact the Communication Sciences and Disorders Program for more information). - GRE scores are not required for application to this program.
+Please contact the Department of Communication Sciences and Disorders for more information). - The GRE is not required for admission to the Certificate of Advanced Study program.

-Medical Imaging
+Graduate Program in Medical Imaging

-Post-Baccalaureate Certificate in Medical Imaging
+Post-Baccalaureate Certificate in Medical Imaging (MI)

-Applicants are required to complete the following prerequisite courses.
-It is strongly recommended that all prerequisite courses be completed with a grade of B or better:

-- College Level Human Anatomy and Physiology (6-8 credits) - College Level Algebra or Pre-Calculus (3-4 credits) - College Level Physics or Chemistry (3-4 credits) - Medical Terminology (1 credit, required for students with no previous health care background) - Computer Literacy Course (3 credits, or equivalent knowledge of computer hardware and Windows applications)
+- Applicants are asked to complete and submit the MI Prerequisite Checklist Form. - Applicants are required to complete the following prerequisite courses.
+All courses must be satisfactorily completed prior to matriculation.
+It is strongly recommended that all prerequisite courses be completed with a grade of B or better: - College Level Human Anatomy and Physiology (6-8 credits) - College Level Algebra or Pre-Calculus (3-4 credits) - College Level Physics or Chemistry (3-4 credits) - Medical Terminology (1 credit, required for students with no previous health care background) available through the MGH Institute. - Computer Literacy Course (3 credits, or equivalent knowledge of computer hardware and Windows applications